-However, if those spaces are only used to access existing knowledge, then as she told me, the job of fostering organisational knowledge is only half done.
-Rather, the harder task is how to mobilise new ideas, knowledge, conversations that might only exist for example inside someone’s head, or deep within the collective wisdom of a group solving a current business problem.
+However, if those spaces are only used to access existing knowledge, then as she told me, the job of fostering organizational knowledge is only half done.
+Rather, the harder task is how to mobilize new ideas, knowledge, conversations that might only exist for example inside someone’s head, or deep within the collective wisdom of a group solving a current business problem.

 Weightman explained the problem at Penspen.
 'Say for example if we put up an article or a post, from my perspective, it’s information.
 It’s not necessarily knowledge.’
 But, as she went on, ‘it’s how that information prompts others to improve, or make use of it, that is key.’

 She continued ‘...somebody reacting to that post, seeing it as an improvement opportunity or a lessoned learned or a best practice, or adding a comment on the post, which adds further insight or asks a question - that for me is the tactical business knowledge that you lose on a daily basis if you don’t have this infrastructure [in place].’

 Where all this points to is the importance of social tools.
 What was useful to hear from Weightman was her emphasis on the real benefit of social tools: deeply integrating them into the fabric of how staff work.